 The run begins at Carmen Reservoir off Hwy 126, just down river from Koosah Falls and Icecap campground.
 After a short gravel section, the course heads upriver on the Waterfalls Trail, crosses Hwy 126 and then goes around Clear Lake to the Santiam Wagon Road and the first aid station.
 From there it goes through Clear Lake resort, crosses back over Hwy 126 and takes a bridge to the far side of the river.
 It then follows the McKenzie River Trail 21 miles in the downriver direction to the finish line across from the McKenzie River Ranger Station.

 Aid and Drop Bags

-Trail Bridge Reservoir at mile 16.7.
+Drop bags: Runners can deposit drop bags at the designated areas at the start for delivery to Trail Bridge Reservoir at mile 16.7 or the finish line?
 Trail Bridge drop bags will be delivered to the finish area after the last runner passes through at approximately 1:00 PM.

 Our intention is to have runners off the course by 4:00 PM.
 That allows 8 hours to finish the course (about 15:30 min/mile).
 Cutoffs will be enforced beginning at aid station #2 at mile 11.2.
 Exact cutoff times will be posted on the website.

 Entry fee for the 2018 race will be $75.
 Registration opens at midnight on April 1 and closes at 11:59 pm on April 7.
 The lottery will be held on April 8.